MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/new-teams-bulk-install-client.md

 ## Step 1: Download the new Teams installer

+1. Download the .exe installer.

+>[!Important]
-1. Download the .exe installer.  **Important note:**  **This download link will be available when the feature goes live in mid July, 2023.
-Please check back then.**
+>This download link will be available when the feature goes live in mid July, 2023.
+Please check back then.

 2. Open the Command Prompt as an Admin.
-3. At the prompt enter: **Run ./teamsprovision.exe -p**
+3. At the prompt enter: **./teamsprovision.exe -p**

 4. Success or fail status will display.
 If you receive an error, learn more at [Common HRESULT values](/windows/win32/seccrypto/common-hresult-values).